Itautec

 Itautec is a Brazilian electronics company founded in 1979.
-It is part of Itaúsa, a Brazilian business group.
+Currently, its a division of the Itaúsa group, a Brazilian business group.

 Itautec is an ATM, kiosk, and computer manufacturer in the Brazilian and South American markets.
 The company also has a key role in project deployment and IT services around the globe.

 It mainly focuses on making consumer electronics, banking, and retail automation.
 The company has a large base of ATMs globally.
 Itautec is headquartered in São Paulo.
 The company operates a manufacturing plant in the city of Jundiaí (SP), and Itautec has 5,709 direct employees – 5,285 in Brazil and 424 abroad.

-Product lines

-The company's product lines include: